 However over the past ten years I have learned a lot from professional and amateur artists who were a goldmine of help and information.
-They provided experience and – sometimes opposing – opinions on the use of oil paints, mediums, techniques and materials and when I decided to jump into oils I could experience a lot of it myself and come to my own conclusions.
+They provided experience and – sometimes opposing – opinions on the use of oil paints, mediums, techniques and oil painting brands and when I decided to jump into oils I could experience a lot of it myself and come to my own conclusions.

 Books, many online resources, chats with other artists and practice have got me where I am today.
 I have not read enough books nor learned enough yet to be able to publish the one-and-only guide to using oil paints (far from it, in fact) and I cannot test the longevity of my painting techniques ( where is that time machine when you need it), but I hope that my take on things might help some hesitant beginners to get started.